Kendamil vs. Bobbie Formula 2024 Comparison Review

 About Bobbie Organic Baby Formula

 Bobbie formula was founded in 2018.
-The company was created by and is still led by two moms who struggled to breastfeed exclusively and were frustrated with the infant formula options that were available in the United States at the time.
-Currently, Bobbie has two types of formula: Organic Infant Formula and Organic Gentle Formula
+The company was created by and is still led by two moms who struggled to breastfeed exclusively and were frustrated with the organic baby formula options that were available in the United States at the time.
+Currently, Bobbie has two types of formula: Organic Infant Formula and Organic Gentle Formula.
+Their Organic Infant Formula is easy to try thanks to their starter offer which gives you 50% off your first 24oz can + free shipping!

 The organic formulation is made with non-fat milk and a ratio of whey to casein of 60 to 40, mimicking the proteins in breast milk, making it easy on your baby’s digestion.
 Bobbie Organic Gentle is even easier on sensitive little tummies; it is made with 100% partially hydrolyzed whey protein (also sourced from organic cow’s milk).